 Integrated health care has demonstrated that combining behavioral health and substance use disorder treatments along with primary health care produces more positive outcomes and is the most effective approach to caring for people with multiple health care needs.
-GIHN collaborates with a variety of healthcare providers to assure that consumers receive the highest quality care and best outcomes possible.
-GIHN proudly partners with MI Primary Care to offer the only healthcare solution available in St. Louis Michigan, serving both the community and GIHN consumers.
-In addition, GIHN offers a convenient onsite pharmacy at our Alma campus for consumers to fill all their prescription needs.
+GIHN collaborates with a variety of healthcare providers to ensure that consumers receive the highest quality care and best outcomes possible.